The most common proofs of origin are either a Movement Certificate EUR.1/EUR-MED or an origin declaration.

 Movement Certificate EUR.1

 The Movement Certificate EUR.1 is a form that all exporters may use.
 It has no value limit.
-You must complete the application in the certificate, and if approved, Norwegian Customs will certify it at the time of export.

 The use of origin declarations can be divided into two.
 They can be used by any exporter, or by approved exporters.

 An origin declaration may be entered on an invoice (or any other commercial document) by the exporter, and is there to document the originating status of the item for the importer and the Customs authorities.